DLibatique/LATN102-S20/notes/module-3-expressions of place and time.md

 ## Expressions of Place

-Below are the ways that Latin uses prepositions to express place:
+Below are the ways that Latin expresses ideas of place:

 1) Place to which (*ad* or *in* + accusative):
  - Currebat **ad patrem**. ("She was running towards her father.")